anpaz/qstack/README.md

       2. if an embedded kernel, it recursively evaluates the kernel
    3. it measures the target qubit in the qpu
    4. if the kernel has a classical instruction, it delegates its evaluation to the cpu.
-      1. if the evaluation returns a kernel, it recursively evaluates the kernel.
+      1.it then recursively evaluates the kernel returned from the cpu evaluation.

 ---